FOSSEE/openfoam-tutorials/README.md

 A collection of ready-to-use tutorials with technical documentation, for classroom instruction purposes.

 **Highlights**
-  * Ready-to-use code from videos and PDFs from wiki.openfoam.com/Tutorials
+  * Ready-to-use code from videos and PDFs https://wiki.openfoam.com/Tutorials
   * Detailed technical document for each problem
   * Can be readily used by students in a CFD course
   * Stresses on physical problem, dimensionless equations, and validation